-Are You a Single Mom With a Drug or Alcohol Problem?
+Are You a Single Mother with a Drug or Alcohol Problem?

-Quite often, single moms condemn themselves for having a problem with substances like crystal meth, heroin, or prescription painkillers.
+Quite often, single mothers condemn themselves for having a problem with substances like crystal meth, heroin, or prescription painkillers.
 They judge themselves harshly.
 This is no surprise.
-There is still such a stigma that surrounds addiction, and society can be unforgiving.
+There is still a stigma that surrounds addiction treatment, and society can be unforgiving.
 This is heartbreaking.

 Addiction is a Disease – You Are Sick, Not Bad

 Addicted people are not bad people who need to be punished.
 They are sick people who need hope and healing.
 This includes you!

 The National Institute on Drug Abuse (NIDA) defines addiction as “a chronic, relapsing disorder characterized by compulsive drug seeking, continued use despite harmful consequences, and long-lasting changes in the brain.
 It is considered both a complex brain disorder and a mental illness.”

 - Keeping a constant supply of the drug or substance

 - Unable to stop using the drug